RafaelGSS/blog/priv/posts/performance-methodologies.md

 When that happens, one rarely has time to dedicated towards improving it.
 This article aims to show you that **there is no simple answer**.
 A lot of performance work should be done in early phases of development.
 For the rest of the article, the reader is considered having a role of Performance Engineer or "acting" as one.

-The reality is that some companies devotees of "agile" methodology, adopt the same order to every software development process: Idea -> MVP -> Feature -> "Refactor".
-One only needs some time in this methodology to understand that it's not quite like that.
-The result is that, somewhere near the end of the project, performance issues appear.
+In my experience, a strictly "agile" methodology (Idea -> MVP -> Feature -> "Refactor") tends to leave out proper performance engineering, since performance is not a goal but an expectation.

 > _Performance is a field where the more you know, the less you understand_.